This is Part 7 of my series of articles on anxiety.

 7. Get active

 Another way is to exercise.
-If you ever tried it, you know that grounded feeling that you get after sweating at the gym and having a nice shower after that.
+If you ever tried it, you know that grounded feeling that you get after sweating at the gym and having a nice shower after.

-Let's review the most important take-home messages from this seven-part article:
+Let's review the most important take-home messages from this seven-part series of articles:

 Facts about Anxiety